-Co-applicants will upload their Research Contributions to the form.
+Co-applicants will be required to complete and upload their Research Contributions document in their own SSHRC account after they have accepted the invitation.
 You will be able to see what they have attached and view their SSHRC CV webform.
 They should update their SSHRC CV webform, edit and Verify until the system indicates they have successfully Verified, then click on Refresh CV.
-Collaborators will upload a simplified identification module.
+Collaborators will upload a simplified identification module, but they are not required to complete the Research Contributions document.